-2. To reduce the role of corruption in conflict, insecurity, and crises is one of the key state functions through which security and stability is achieved.
+TI-DS has contributed significantly to the understanding of corruption as a causal factor in conflict and instability.
+Corruption often creates the specific conditions, such as inequality and resource scarcity, that fuel insecurity.
+Defence and security is one of the key state functions through which security and stability is achieved.
 Yet, when the defence and security sector is poorly governed or weakened by corruption, it can further contribute to states being unable to provide effective internal and external security, even leading to armed conflict.
 Through partnerships with NATO, TI-DS has developed expertise in the role of international military operations in conflict settings, and the measures that can be taken to mitigate the impact of corruption.
 Building on its work with TI chapters, TI-DS has initiated work on how security sector reform and governance (SSR/G) efforts could be strengthened through the integration of anticorruption approaches.